Where are they now?!

 UKSA enjoyed catching up with some of our Phase Three Cadets recently:

-Fred Reading, 21, ended up in Australia after graduating from the first phase of UKSA’s Professional Yacht Cadetship.
+Fred Reading, 21, ended up in Australia after graduating from the first phase of UKSA’s Superyacht Cadetship.
 He originally went to the South of France to look for work in time-honoured fashion, but got offered a job Down Under.

 It was an incredible opportunity, working on a privately owned boat which was rented out to a science foundation, which took scientists out to study.
 It specialised in diving trips and had a deep compression chamber onboard, which led to Fred gaining his chamber operators certificate.